 Contrary to the widespread expectations that the device would be named either the iPad 3 or the iPad 2S, Apple is instead referring to the tablet simply as “the new iPad.”

-Apple has revealed it will launch the device in the US, Australia, Canada, France, Germany, Hong Kong, Japan, Puerto Rico, Singapore, Switzerland, UK and the US Virgin Islands on March 16.
+it will launch the device in the US, Australia, Canada, France, Germany, Hong Kong, Japan, Puerto Rico, Singapore, Switzerland, UK and the US Virgin Islands on March 16.

 The new iPad uses a dual-core A5X processor – despite rumors that it would include a quad-core chip – but a quad-core GPU.